 Another interesting dog friendly Outer Banks site is the Wright Brothers National Monument.
 Markers point out the starting and ending place of the most famous 12-second flight ever.

 Finally, consider a trip to Ocracoke – the most remote of the islands.
 Reachable only by ferry, private boat, or small plane, for many years it served only as a pirate hideout.

 What is now Ocrocoke’s Springer Point Nature Preserve was formerly known as Blackbeard’s Plantation.
 Watch for gold bullion while you’re searching for shells on the shores of the Pamlico Sound!

 The Currituck Sound on the northern side of the Outer Banks is very shallow.
 In fact, it’s perfect for kayaking.
 And the historic Corolla Town Park has an excellent boat ramp from which to launch.

 If you don’t have your own kayak, Outer Banks Kayak Adventure of Nags Head will allow you to bring your dog on a private, guided tour.
 Just be sure to call ahead to make the arrangements.

 Summer is definitely the most popular time to visit.
-But keep in mind that although you can take your dog with you onto the beach year round in some towns, you might not want to.
-Honey and I learned the hard way just how hot the sand gets at midday in June.
-I left my shoes with my husband, and Honey and I ran for the surf to cool our burning feet!
+But the beaches are crowded and the sand gets hot.
+Honey and I learned that the hard way when I left my shoes and we had to run for the surf to cool our burning feet!

-You’ll find no shortage of pet friendly accommodations, from family-owned beach motels to elegant inns.
+You’ll find no shortage of pet friendly accommodations in the Outer Banks, from family-owned beach motels to elegant inns.
 There are both private and public campgrounds where you can sleep right on the beach.
 And there are many pet friendly vacation homes for rent.